RubenQCs/Data-Science/Financial Fraud Detection/Readme.md

 In the tax fraud detection problem, our main goal is to minimize false negatives (fraud cases that our model fails to detect).
 Therefore, we need to focus on improving the **recall metric**.

+On the other hand, let us imagine that we were working in a consulting firm and our goal was to identify fraudulent cases, we would need to review with certainty the **25 + 5,157** cases flagged as fraudulent by the model.

+Therefore, another important aspect to consider for improving our model is reducing false positives—cases that are mistakenly classified as fraud.
+Lowering the number of false positives would not only improve the model’s precision but also reduce the workload required for case review. **How can we do this?
+This is the next task, and maybe using deep learning we can achieve it.**